‘Whatever we expect with confidence becomes our own self-fulfilling prophecy.’Brain Tracy

 ‘Of all the self-fulfilling prophecies in our culture, the assumption that aging means decline and poor health is probably the deadliest.’Marilyn Ferguson

-I believe that this is caused by the assumption that aging always involves decline, loss of opportunity and poor health.
-A belief that often leads to people giving up as they age, resigning themselves to a life of daytime TV as they believe all of there best days are behind them.
-Of course, this lifestyle that can occur from this belief that you are to old to be active and engaged in life can often lead to health consequences that does make it much harder to do as much, fulfilling the prophecy.
+I believe that this is caused by the assumption that ageing always involves decline, loss of opportunity and poor health.
+A belief that often leads to people giving up as they age, resigning themselves to a life of daytime TV as they believe all of their best days are behind them.
+Of course, this lifestyle that can occur from this belief that you are too old to be active and engaged in life can often lead to health consequences that does make it much harder to do as much, fulfilling the prophecy.

-In continuing to be active they make the most of the latter half of their lives, they make the most of every moment afforded to them.
+In continuing to be active, they make the most of the latter half of their lives.
+They make the most of every moment afforded to them.
 Instead of lamenting about their lost youth and their glory days, they seek to make every single day as glorious as possible.
-In doing so they break free of the narrative of aging so common in today’s society, and the self fulfilling prophecy it can cause.
+In doing so, they break free of the narrative of ageing so common in today’s society and the self-fulfilling prophecy it can cause.

 How to take full advantage of Self-Fulfilling Prophecies.

 ‘The law of self-fulfilling prophecy says that you get what you expect.
 So why not create great expectations and the highest vision possible of yourself and your world?’Mark Victor Hansen